-Cannabidiol’s (CBD) rise to prominence has been met with equal parts discord and dispute.
-The Agricultural Act of 2014 (also known as the 2014 Farm Bill) allowed for clinical studies of the compound, which have cultivated promising medical applications, leading the Food and Drug Administration (FDA) to approve of Epidiolex, a CBD isolate prescription drug for treating epilepsy.
+Cannabidiol’s (CBD) rise to prominence has been met with equal parts acceptance and dispute.
+The Agricultural Act of 2014 (also known as the 2014 Farm Bill) allowed for clinical studies of the CBD.
 The Agriculture Act of 2018 (2018 Farm Bill) expanded on its predecessor by legalizing hemp, making hemp products such as food, supplements, ointments oils, and smokable devices widely available.
-The United States Department of Agriculture (USDA) oversees hemp at the federal level and will work closely with states under the 2018 Farm Bill where states can license the cultivation of hemp by submitting regulatory plans to the USDA.
-Overall, roughly 40 states have implemented hemp programs under the 2014 Farm Bill, and no two states have the same hemp regulations.
+The United States Department of Agriculture (USDA) oversees hemp at the federal level and works closely with states under the 2018 Farm Bill.
+States can now license hemp cultivation by submitting regulatory plans to the USDA.
+Currently 40 U.S. states have implemented hemp programs under the 2014 Farm Bill, and no two states have the same hemp regulations.

-Our hemp business attorneys understand how the interplay between federal law, state law, FDA regulation, and USDA regulations complicates things for businesses trying to establish themselves in this budding industry.
-They are well-versed in the convoluted and sometimes conflicting state and federal laws.
-Our experience with cannabis dates back to the days of the emerging medical marijuana industry, so we know how challenging inconsistent federal and state laws can be.
-In addition, we have a team of lawyers versed in international trade, which is becoming an increasingly important market in light of the 2018 Farm Bill and the export and import of hemp and Hemp CBD.
+Our Hemp CBD business attorneys understand the interplay between federal law, state law, FDA regulation, and USDA regulations and they are well-versed in the convoluted and sometimes conflicting state and federal laws.
+Our experience with cannabis dates back to the days of the emerging medical marijuana industry, so we have a wealth of experience in interpreting and even challenging inconsistent federal and state laws.

-Our hemp business attorneys work on a wide range of businesses within the industry, from small start-ups to major corporations looking to expand into the rapidly growing market.
+Our Hemp CBD business attorneys work on a wide range of businesses within the industry, from small start-ups to major corporations looking to expand into this rapidly growing market.
 We have worked on the following hemp matters:

 - Investigating the source of hemp products to verify that they are not derived from marijuana and do not contain prohibited levels of THC;